WWII & D-Day War Cemeteries and Memorials in Normandy

 Explore more about local customs, traditional festivals, and the heart of Normandy countryside life.

-Note: All the sites below are accessible from our self-catering accommodation in Normandy — ideal for short stays in Normandy.
-Most are within 90 minutes by car, and we provide EV charging info and route tips in our welcome booklet.
+Practical note from the local angle: all the sites below are accessible from our self-catering accommodation in Normandy and work particularly well for short stays.
+Most are within 90 minutes by car, meaning you can visit thoughtfully, return to calm countryside, and not finish the day frazzled in a car park queue.
+We also provide EV charging information and route tips in our welcome booklet — because reflection is best done without range anxiety.

-As you explore the region, you’ll notice that the main Normandy cemeteries are spread across several towns and coastal areas rather than concentrated in one place.
-Each site reflects a different chapter of the landings and the wider campaign, offering its own atmosphere of remembrance.
-Visiting more than one cemetery gives a broader picture of the sacrifices made across Normandy.
+As you explore, you’ll notice that Normandy’s war cemeteries are spread across coastal areas, market towns, and rural villages rather than concentrated in one location.
+Each reflects a different phase of the landings and the wider campaign.
+Visiting more than one offers perspective: different nations, different experiences, the same weight of loss.

 🇺🇸 Normandy American Cemetery (Colleville-sur-Mer)